marsborox/EcostratRefactor/ReadMe.txt

 To Do:

-NEXT: fix texts on sliders, move pop up value to UI class, doTexts, move stats to player
+NEXT: fix texts on sliders, move pop up value to UI class, doTexts, remove all stats (trash money illegality, followers) from GameManager

 Problems : spawning of trash bubbles in begining of game
 		UI all sliders why get minus

+Game Events (Events) will need some work most probably a lot of work

 Upgrades - needs rework, must fix dependencies